zackumar/newspaper_snippets/README.md

 -   Better focal point detections (Such as prioritizing better images)

--   Better Instagram integration.
-I couldn't find any working python libraries, so I may make my own.
+-   ~~Better Instagram integration.
+I couldn't find any working python libraries, so I may make my own.~~ (Using instabot at the moment)

 -   Gain more followers.
 But that's not too important.